The best dressed stars on the Met Gala red carpet

 Blake Lively (second outfit)

-The actor did a quick outfit change on the red carpet, which featured a blue and copper gown.
+The actor did a quick outfit change on the red carpet, which featured a blue and copper gown also by Versace.
 She replaced her copper gloves with blue ones.

 Caroline Wozniacki and David Lee

 The professional tennis player wore a blue gown with a cut-out detail in the side of it.
-She completed the outfit with a light blue coat with fluffy sleeves.
+She completed the outfit with a light blue coat that had fluffy sleeves.
 Her husband, David Lee, posed in a black and white tuxedo.

 Kacey Musgraves

-The singer’s black gown featured multi-coloured sprakles and had a cut-out detail in the middle of it.
-For accessories, she had a fluffy, black fan in her hand, wore long gloves, and a silver necklace.
+The singer’s black gown by Prada featured multi-coloured rhinestones and had a cut-out detail in the middle of it.
+For accessories, she had a black fan in her hand and wore long gloves and a silver necklace.

 Janicza Bravo